albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 ## Prometheus

-Our application is producing metrics data.
-We need to use another tool to collect the metrics and produces meaningful information out of this data.
-There are many tools that can do this, such as DataDog, [Atlas](https://github.com/Netflix/atlas) and many more.
+Our application is producing metrics data, as we saw in the [previous section](#can-we-create-custom-metrics).
+We need to use another tool that collects the metrics and produces meaningful information out of this data.
+There are many tools that can do this, such as DataDog, [Netflix's Atlas](https://github.com/Netflix/atlas) and many more.
 We will use Prometheus as we can easily spin an instance locally.

-{% include custom/note.html details="Spring Boot Actuator supports many vendors and switching from one vendor to another is relatively easy." %}
+{% include custom/note.html details="Spring Boot Actuator supports many vendors and switching from one vendor to another is relatively easy.
+Our custom metric will work with all supported vendors." %}

 Our application has one custom metric, `app.office.count` created in a [previous section](#can-we-create-custom-metrics), which returns the number of offices ThoughtWorks has.
 We can see what metrics are being exposed through the `/metrics` endpoint.
 Now we need to configure our application to work with Prometheus.
-Prometheus requires a differenet endpoint, `/prometheus`, that returns metrics in a format that Prometheus understand.
+Prometheus requires a different endpoint, `/prometheus`, that returns metrics in a format that Prometheus understand.

-{% include custom/note.html details="The <code>/metrics</code> is not required by Prometheus and we can disable this endpoint and still have Prometheus working." %}
+{% include custom/note.html details="The <code>/metrics</code> endpoint is not required by Prometheus and we can disable this endpoint and still have Prometheus working." %}

-Prometheus will pull metrics from our application.
-We can simulate Prometheus pulling metrics using the `CURL` command, as shown next.
+Prometheus will pull metrics from our application using the new endpoint `/prometheus`.
+We can simulate Prometheus pulling our metrics using the `CURL` command, as shown next.

 ```bash
 $ curl "http://localhost:8080/prometheus/"
 ```

-The response can be quite long and it is truncated in the following response example.
+The response can be quite long, and it is truncated in the following response example for brevity.

 ```bash
 # HELP hikaricp_connections_pending Pending threads